x

 Italian inheritance law is founded on the principle of ‘unity of inheritance’, which means that any non-property assets are dealt with under the law of the country of last domicile, and property assets must be handled according to the law of the country where the property is located.

-A new EU ruling in 2015 did however amend this hard and fast rule, in as much as it is now possible for non-Italian residents to stipulate via an Italian will that they wish for the law of their own country to apply when distributing their Italy-based assets on their death.
+A new EU ruling in 2015 did however amend this rule, in as much as it is now possible for foreign nationals living in Italy to stipulate via an Italian will, that they wish the law of their home country to apply when distributing their Italy-based assets on their death.

-If you own assets located in Italy therefore, it is imperative you are clear on how Italian inheritance law works, and on what the likely implications are for your heirs concerning Italian inheritance tax.
+If you own assets located in Italy therefore, it is imperative you are clear Italian inheritance law and the potential implications are for your heirs concerning Italian inheritance tax.

-Giambrone Law is an internationally respected law firm with offices across Europe, including Italy and the UK.
-Our depth of knowledge surrounding Italian inheritance law and the associated tax system is extensive.
-Advice is delivered to our clients in fluent English with a focus on making it as straightforward as possible.
+Giambrone & Partners has offices across Europe, including Italy and the UK.
+Our English speaking Italian lawyers' depth of knowledge surrounding Italian inheritance law and the associated tax system is extensive.

 This new European Succession Regulation was introduced with the goal of simplifying cross-border succession.
 It did not, however, have any bearing on Italian inheritance tax, which could still be payable by non-residents on any assets located in Italy.

-For those with fixed assets such as land or property situated in Italy, or for non-nationals who have made Italy their permanent home, it is good advice to make an Italian will.
-Whilst a UK will is valid in Italy, it would have to be authenticated by an Italian Notary Public before probate can proceed.
+For British citizens with fixed assets such as land or property situated in Italy, or those who have made Italy their permanent home, it is advised that an Italian will is drafted.
+Whilst and will drafted under the law of England and Wales is valid in Italy, it would have to be authenticated by an Italian Notary Public before probate can proceed.
 Numerous challenges can and do surface when dealing with foreign language wills and all the associated documents have to be officially translated into Italian.
-The cost of this is usually higher than drafting an Italian will in the first place.
+The cost of this cqan often be higher than drafting an Italian will in the first place.

-It is best practice to create independent wills in each country where assets are owned, although ensuring that the wills do not conflict or revoke each other is very important.
+It is best practice to create independent wills in each country where assets are owned, however it is essential that the wills do not conflict or revoke each other is very important.
+Giambrone & Partners multi-lingual, multi-jurisdictional lawyers have the capacity to fully understand both the inheritance law and the language applicable in both countries.

 Additionally, if you have an Italian will, then it could result in a reduced liability for Italian inheritance tax, as well as reducing the likelihood of disputes between beneficiaries and making it clear to the Italian authorities as to how you wish for your assets to be bequeathed.

-Italian inheritance tax (Imposta sulle Successioni) is payable by anyone who resided in Italy, and applies to all the worldwide assets that belonged to the deceased.
+Italian inheritance tax ("Imposta sulle Successioni") is payable by any individual who resided in Italy, and applies to all the worldwide assets of the deceased.

-In the case of non-residents, Italian inheritance tax still remains payable, however it is only calculated on the assets situated in Italy.
-There are various cross-border agreements in place, including with the UK, that prevent the double taxation of estates, which is why engaging the expert assistance of an experienced cross-border inheritance law specialist is so important to ensure no more tax than necessary is paid by your beneficiaries.
+In the case of non-residents, Italian inheritance tax still remains payable, however it is only calculated on the Italian assets in Italy.
+There are various cross-border agreements in place, including with the UK, that prevent the double taxation of estates.
+Instructing a legal expert experienced cross-border inheritance law is so important to ensure no more tax than necessary is paid by your beneficiaries.

 If an estate includes a business, or a significant shareholding in a company, then these assets will not be taxed if they are passed to the deceased’s children, providing the children continue the business or take control of the company for a minimum of five years.

-There are two types of taxes payable under Italian inheritance law.
+There are two types of tax payable under Italian inheritance law.

-The first is estate tax (Imposta di Successione).
+The first is estate tax ("Imposta di Successione").
 This applies to the full net value of the estate, including fixed and non-fixed assets.
-The rate of estate tax varies according to the relationship with the beneficiary.
-Children and spouses have a generous allowance of €1 million before they have to pay any estate tax, which is then levied at 4 per cent.
-In the case of disabled children, the allowance rises to €1,500,000.
+The rate of tax varies according to the deceased's relationship with the beneficiary.
+Children and spouses have a generous allowance of €1 million before any estate tax is payable, if the estate exceeds the allowance, tax is then levied at four per cent.
+In the case of disabled children, the initial allowance rises to €1,500,000.

-Siblings have a €100,000 allowance, after which they must pay the estate tax at six per cent.
-Family members up to the fourth level of kinship and other blood, marriage or adopted relatives up to the third degree of kinship pay six per cent, with no exemption.
+Siblings have a €100,000 allowance before tax, after which they must pay the estate tax at six per cent.
+Family members up to the fourth level of kinship, marriage or adopted relatives up to the third degree of kinship pay six per cent, with no exemption.
 Everyone else is liable to pay eight per cent, with no exemption.

-The second tax payable under an Italian inheritance is property transfer tax (Imposta Catastale), which is applicable when there is a property located in Italy to be transferred.
-This is charged at an aggregate rate of three per cent of the property value on record, ‘Valore Catastale’, which is usually in the region of 30 to 40 per cent lower than the market value.
+The second tax rate payable under an Italian inheritance is property transfer tax ("Imposta Catastale"), which is applicable when ownership of a property located in Italy to be transferred.
+This is charged at an aggregate rate of three per cent of the property value on record, (‘Valore Catastale’), which is usually in the region of 30 to 40 per cent lower than the market value.
 There is also a mortgage tax payable at two per cent of the property value on record, or €200 if the property will remain the primary residence of the beneficiary.

 Not everything is taxable under Italian inheritance law.
 Real estate, private bonds, shares or equity in a non-family business, managed funds, trust assets, savings and bank accounts, jewellery and furniture are taxable assets.
 Unit linked whole of life policies, government bonds and shares or equity in a family business are not, however.